On graphs with finite-time consensus and their use in gradient tracking: Introduction

-and $f_i \colon \real^d \rightarrow \real$ is a smooth, possibly nonconvex function, and the symbol $\Ex_{\xi_i}$ denotes the expected value of the random variable or data $\xi_i$ associated with the probability space $\{\Omega_i, \cF_i, \mathbb{P}_i\}$.
+each $f_i \colon \reals^d \rightarrow \reals$ is a smooth, possibly nonconvex function, and the symbol~$\Ex_{\xi_i}$ denotes the expected value of the random variable $\xi_i$ associated with the probability space $\{\Omega_i, \cF_i, \Prob_i\}$.
 Hence, $f_i$ is defined as the expected value of some loss function $F_i(\cdot, \xi_i)$ over $\xi_i$.
-Solving Problem~\eqref{eq:prob} using traditional gradient descent methods can incur high computational costs as the gradient oracle must be accessed at each iteration, and the cost of gradient computation increases with the amount of data~\citep{woodworth2019graph}.
-Decentralized stochastic gradient methods are an alternative approach in which each function $f_i$ and probability space $\{\Omega_i, \cF_i, \mathbb{P}_i\}$ are assigned to be held exclusively and privately by an agent (node), and agents use stochastic gradient estimates of $f_i$.
-This parallelizes the cost of accessing the gradient oracle across the agents.
-Consequently, agents must cooperate and communicate with one another according to a certain network topology.

-Previously, a considerable amount of work in decentralized optimization is tailored to applications such as wireless communications, power systems, and sensor networks~\citep{cui2007wireless, kar2009distributed, kar2010sensor, zhang2015power}.
-Network topologies for these applications are either static, unknown, or defined beforehand.
-Moreover, communication might be fragile, and conservative worst-case scenarios must be considered.
-We instead focus on the high-performance computing scenario in which agents are abstractions of computing resources.
-Under this scenario, the communication links between agents are robust, and the network topology can be flexibly and cheaply rearranged~\citep{jouppi2023tpu}.

-In view of the flexibility in the design of network structure, careful selection of sparse topologies can reduce communication costs \citep{lan2017communicationefficient, assran2019stochastic, NEURIPS2021_74e1ed8b, ding2023dsgd}.
-A simple choice of network structure for communication is to allow global coordination across all agents through Parameter--Server~\citep{li2014scaling} or Ring--Allreduce~\citep{patarasuk2009globalaverage}.
-Yet, both strategies are not scalable.
-Global coordination following the Parameter--Server framework incurs significant bandwidth costs, while following the Ring--Allreduce protocol incurs high latency.
-An alternative approach to reduce communication costs is to use a static, sparse topology such as rings or static exponential graphs.
-Under this setup, communication costs are reduced as agents only communicate with their direct neighbors, and only local information is needed.
-However, the benefits of reduced communication costs come at a price of slower convergence when considering their implementation into decentralized algorithms \citep{nedić2018network}.
+Algorithms for solving this type of problems often use stochastic gradients of~$f_i$, and are performed in a decentralized manner; \ie, each function~$f_i$ and probability space $\{\Omega_i, \cF_i, \Prob_i\}$ are held exclusively and privately by an agent $i \in \{1, \ldots, n\}$.
+Consequently, in decentralized algorithms for solving~\eqref{eq:prob}, agents must communicate with one another according to some network topology.
+We are motivated by the application of decentralized optimization algorithms to the high-performance computing scenario in which computing resources can be abstracted as agents.
+Under this scenario, not only is the network topology robust but it is also flexible.
+Therefore, it is critical to select topologies that reduce communication costs~\cite{lan2017communicationefficient, assran2019stochastic, NEURIPS2021_74e1ed8b, ding2023dsgd}.